-2.69 One of the likely effects of climate change is a reduction in overall rainfall in the south-east of England, an area already under water supply pressure.
-New residential development is strongly encouraged to demonstrate water efficiency measures in their design that limit piped water usage to 110 litres per day per resident.
+- change is a reduction in overall rainfall in the south-east of England, an area already under water supply pressure.

-- 2.70 In residential settings, the vast majority of water usage is within the home, and only a small proportion in the garden.
+New residential development is strongly encouraged to demonstrate water efficiency measures in their design that limit piped water usage to 110 litres per day per resident. - of water usage is within the home, and only a small proportion in the garden4.
 Water efficiency measures should concentrate on appliances, such as the toilet, showers, washing machines and dishwashers.
-Renovation and retrofit projects are often an opportunity to upgrade fixtures and fittings, and new build construction should fit low-flow and efficient appliances as standard. - 2.71 Outdoors, the installation of water butts connected to downpipes, or more comprehensive rainwater recycling systems in larger schemes to provide 'grey' water for compatible uses should be considered.
+Renovation and retrofit projects are often an opportunity to upgrade fixtures and fittings, and new build construction should fit low-flow and efficient appliances as standard. - 2.71 Outdoors, the installation of water butts connected to downpipes, or more comprehensive rainwater recycling systems in larger schemes to provide 'grey' water for compatible uses should be considered

-At Home With Water, Energy Saving Trust (2013)
+4At Home With Water, Energy Saving Trust (2013)